 - Vocational rehabilitation.
 If your injury or illness is so debilitating that you can’t return to your old job or are earning less income as a result, you may be eligible for vocational rehabilitation services.

 - Death benefits.
-If a loved one passed away due to a fatal workplace accident or job-related illness, then their surviving spouse, children and other family members may have access to wrongful death benefits, including two-thirds of the deceased’s pre-injury average weekly wage for 500 weeks, in addition to funeral and burial expenses totaling up to $10,000.
+If a loved one dies because of a workplace accident or job-related illness, their family members may have access to death benefits, including income replacement for 500 weeks and funeral expenses totaling up to $10,000.

+- Notify your boss.
 The next step in the process is to report your injury to your boss.
 Notify your manager or supervisor as soon as possible.
-Starting a paper trail is also important to secure your workers’ compensation benefits, so it’s preferred that you notify your employer in writing.
-Telling a coworker about your injury isn’t enough, you must notify someone who is responsible for your employment.
-If you wait more than 30 days to report your injury to your employer, you could lose out on your ability to receive full benefits.
+Starting a paper trail is also important to secure your workers’ compensation benefits, so it’s best if you notify your employer in writing.
+Remember, if you wait more than 30 days to report your injury to your employer, you could lose out on your ability to receive benefits.

-It’s vital to keep your attorney and employer informed at every step of the process.
-If your doctor issues a stay-at-home order, excuses you from work or gives restrictions on the type of work you can perform, ask for this in writing and notify your legal counsel immediately.
-We can verify that your employer’s insurance company has been properly notified and a claim started, and we’ll speak directly with the insurance adjuster to negotiate on your behalf.
+It’s vital to keep your employer informed at every step of the process.
+If your doctor excuses you from work or gives restrictions on the work you can perform, ask for this in writing and notify your employer immediately.

 About Huntersville, North Carolina